Director - Anna Hansell

 Our research is informed by regular meetings with our Public Involvement Panel, called PIPET.

-NIHR Health Protection Research Units are research partnerships between universities and Public Health England.
+NIHR Health Protection Research Units are research partnerships between universities and UK Health Security Agency (UKHSA).
 The units act as centres of excellence in multidisciplinary health protection research in England.
 The total amount of NIHR funding available for HPRUs is £58.7 million over a five year period, starting 1 April 2020.